PistachioPiper/splits.tools/analyzer/README.md

 - Message me on Twitter [here](https://twitter.com/piperdumpy)

 ## Special thanks:
-- WamWooWam and Minibeast for assistance in learning JS, couldn't have done it without them
+- WamWooWam and Mini for assistance in learning JS, couldn't have done it without them

 - Various friends for supplying splits files to debug with
   - Mini